-Eleanor Roosevelt’s following words reverberate throughout Susan Clinard’s life, ‘The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience’.
-In actively seeking experiences through her work as a caseworker for foster children in Chicago working on the front lines in the community, schools, hospitals, and justice systems; collaborating with IRIS, a refugee resettlement agency in New Haven; being part of the teaching community (she taught with Gallery 37, an award winning arts education program); or shifting her base from Chicago to New Haven, Connecticut Susan fed her inner artist with life’s ironies to complement her active imagination.
+Susan Clinard’s life embodies the words of Eleanor Roosevelt, ‘The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience’.
+As a caseworker for foster children in Chicago, the sculptor actively sought experiences and inspirations from her surroundings.
+She worked on the front lines in the community, schools, hospitals, and justice systems; collaborating with IRIS, a refugee resettlement agency in New Haven.

 Susan is also greatly influenced by her sister, accomplished Flamenco dancer, choreographer and painter Wendy Clinard.
 She received her degree in Sculpture and Cultural Anthropology from the University of Michigan in 1995.
 Susan and her husband Thierry are blessed with two sons Olivier and Léo Augustín.